-Tip One: Chain of Custody
+Tip #1: Chain of Custody

 Chain of custody is perhaps the most important tip from this post.
-Document and maintain a chain of custody on your video evidence.?
+Document and maintain a chain of custody on your video evidence.
 A lack of an authentic chain of custody can cause the court to question the integrity of the surveillance videos and its admissibility.
 Lack of a proper chain of custody reduces the credibility of your video evidence.

-Sometimes, the surveillance videos may need to be clarified or enhanced.
-In this case, the original video recording cannot be presented, because the original recording has undergone changes.
-Once the video enhancement process has been completed accurately, the derivative video work product can be properly authenticated as an original representation of the events.
-This is done by presentation of the documentation that describes the enhancement process completed by a trained professional, like a video forensic expert.
+Sometimes, the surveillance videos may need clarification or enhancement.
+In this case, the original recording has undergone changes.
+Once the video enhancement process has been completed accurately, the derivative video work product is properly authenticated as an original representation of the events.
+A document describing the enhancement process completed by a trained professional, such as a video forensic expert, completes the process.

-As a rule of thumb, always prepare playing your video recordings before you enter the court room.?Make sure your video evidence is compatible for easy playback in court.
-Many of our clients at Primeau Forensics will give us a digital video recording to authenticate that was created on a closed circuit television surveillance system.
+As a rule of thumb, always prepare playing your video recordings before entering the court room.
+Make sure your video evidence is compatible for easy playback in court.
+Many of our clients at Primeau Forensics will give us a digital video recordings created on a closed circuit television surveillance system.
 Attorneys will often times enter a court room with a video requiring a proprietary player that will not open quickly.
-This keeps the trier of fact waiting for long periods of time, which can cause confusion and frustration.?
+This keeps the trier of fact waiting for long periods of time, causing confusion and frustration.

 When I enhance a video recording for courtroom use, I always export the video recording from my forensic software using a file extension that is easier to open than some of the clunky proprietary players that CCTV systems rely on for recording playback.

-Number four: Prepare your playback equipment for sight as well as sound.
+Tip #4: Prepare your playback equipment for sight as well as sound.

-Number five: Bring enough copies for everyone.
+Tip #5: Bring enough copies for everyone.